 Here we have a J3 code with the lift in self-leveling safety mode and traveling in slow speed.
 This happens when the lift is out of program or has just been programmed and finding its position on the track.
 If the lift were to go around a corner or on an incline it could possibly cause a seat tilt motion and should not be used until corrected.
 The J3 code can appear if the batteries have died, have been replaced, or complete power failure from a PCB fault.

 Acorn 180 Error Codes & Troubleshooting

-The following is a list of error codes and are for information only.
+The following is a list of error codes and is for information only.
 The Acorn 180 is a complex lift and should only be serviced by a professional stairlift mechanic.

 E = ERROR CODES

 Some of the E codes can be used for basic issues and Acorn 180 stairlift troubleshooting, others will require a technician.
 Under no circumstances should anyone other than a trained technician install, adjust, or service any mechanical or electrical device on this equipment.